 But mainly, Taiwan is safe and super cool to explore.

 Let’s paint a picture for you.
-2019’s Global Peace Index put Taiwan 36th on a list of 163 countries.
-That’s not too shabby, although it went down two places from 2018.
+2021’s Global Peace Index put Taiwan 34th on a list of 163 countries.
+That’s not too shabby.

 When it comes to safety, Taipei City is much safer than other large capital cities – safer than London, safer than Paris and even safer than New York City.
 The crime rate in Taipei is so much lower than in these other cities.
 Basically, Taiwan is up there with other very safe countries like Japan and South Korea.